Quantitative charts

 Scatter and bubble charts

-Use a scatter chart to determine the extent to which one variable affects or relates to another.
+Use a scatter chart to compare data across two dimensions or to determine the extent to which one variable affects or relates to another.
 For example, you can show the relationship between temperature and ice cream sales.

 To learn more, see Scatter charts.